-But, sometimes, your past emotional experiences can hijack your feelings of the present and interfere with your creativity or performance.
+But, sometimes, your past emotional experiences can hijack your feelings in the present; thus, interfering with your creativity or performance.

 Unfortunately, your creative instrument has a tendency to slip out of tune.
-Though your goal is to stay connected and grounded in your emotions, your emotions can take over and control you.
-You get stuck in your emotions and feel like you’re at their whims.
+Though your goal is to stay connected and grounded in your emotional experiences, your feelings can take over.
 Unable to direct your emotions to fuel your art, you lose your creative power.

 Being “out of tune” and disconnected from your authentic emotions can look different for different artists.

-- You become more likely to worry about everything you cannot control.
+- You’re more likely to worry about everything you cannot control.
 In the midst of your work you may suddenly find yourself wondering whether others may think about your art.
 Your creative flow stops and your inspiration vanishes.
 All you are aware of is your fear of “what would they think about me when my story gets out there?” and “Will my story have an impact?”

 - Your productivity is diminished.
 Though you wake up in the morning determined to make your art, you find the day goes by and you haven’t accomplished anything.
 When this happens day after day you become so frustrated that you lose trust in your ability as an artist.

 - When you act or your perform it doesn’t feel genuine.
 In rehearsal you feel so connected with yourself and your craft, but when you show up for others and share your artistry, you seem to lose your connection to yourself and your art.
 Your talents and skills aren’t enough to tell the story because your heart just isn’t in it.